thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Wednesday, 15 June 2022
+### Daily Rundown on Thursday, 16 June 2022

-- The average temperature today is 20.5˚C;
+- The average temperature today is 20.49˚C;
-- With highs of 21.26˚C and lows of 10.82˚C.
+- With highs of 22.69˚C and lows of 10.89˚C.
-- You can expect broken clouds for the day.
+- You can expect overcast clouds for the day.

 <!-- weather_marker ends -->